georgetour/C-Sharp-Intermediate-OOP/Chapter 1 Classes/Introduction_To_Classes/readme.txt

 person.Introduce();

-- Static : directly accessible from the class directly
+- Static : directly accessible from the class
+//Also a great explanation can be found here :https://unity3d.com/learn/tutorials/topics/scripting/statics
 //Console is a class and WriteLine is a static method Console.WriteLine();